15 min read

 No one said anything for a moment.

-Julian was aware of his Catalyst feed: trajectories, probable anchor positions, mass estimates, all overlaid on the physical landscape as vectors and weights.
+Julian was aware of his Catalyst feed: trajectories, probable anchor positions, surface stability, haptic-load estimates, all overlaid on the physical landscape as vectors and weights.
 He was also aware that he was processing the information faster than he could act on it.
-The awareness cost him attention, logged and displayed as a number he could not read but could feel.
+Some of the data belonged to the room.
+Some belonged to Catalyst’s prediction of how his body would respond to the room.
+Some belonged to neither cleanly.

 Aisha moved with precision between three separate markers, adjusting to each input as it came.
 She could not hold any one of them long enough for it to matter.
 The terrain beneath each marker reconfigured as her attention split among them.